The Magic of Appreciation: Designing Experiences that Truly Value People

 One universal truth is that: people seek appreciation.
-It’s more than just acknowledgment, it’s about recognizing their inner value.
-The word “appreciation” itself means “the act of enjoying good qualities”, and in design, this translates to creating experiences where users feel seen, heard, and valued.
+It’s not just about recognition, it’s about seeing their intrinsic value.
+The word “appreciation” is defined as “the act of enjoying good qualities”, and in design that translates to creating experiences where people feel seen, heard, and valued.

 Here’s what I’ve learned about incorporating appreciation into product and experience design:

 Whether it’s a user interface or a customer support flow, treating people as “just another user” diminishes their experience.
-Instead, prioritize personalization and meaningful interactions.
-Remember, people don’t want to be treated like “everyone else”; they want to feel like the center of attention in your design.
+Instead, emphasize human connection and personalization.
+Remember, humans don’t want to be addressed as “everyone else”; they must feel like the center of your design.

 Dr. Pierce P. Brooks once shared that the success of his insurance company came from the mantra: “We appreciate our employees.”
 The same principle applies to UX.
 Success isn’t just about what your product achieves; it’s about how it enables others to succeed.